|

 Galileo determined the approximate density of low-level air.

-- William Gilbert publishes "De Magnete", stating that the Earth
+William Gilbert publishes "De Magnete", stating that the Earth is magnetic

 Olaus Roemer measured the speed of light by observing Jupiter's moons.
 Image of Jupiter is courtesy of NASA.